 The tests provide evidence for the benefit of V2G charging.
 Octopus states that an hour of a million EVs exporting to the grid could generate the same amount of power as 5,500 onshore wind turbines.
 Octopus analysis states that customers could realise a potential saving of up to £840 per year, compared to unscheduled charging on a flat rate tariff.

 Some of the large car manufacturers (such as Volkswagen) have already committed to including V2G technology in their models.

 This is an exciting new development, which bears witness to the speed at which EV-related technology is progressing, making a reality of ideas that many saw as being long in the future.

-You can contact our team of specialist energy and infrastructure lawyers if you would like further advice surrounding electric vehicles or the charging infrastructure
+Contact our team of energy solicitors if you would like further advice surrounding electric vehicles or the charging infrastructure